BRAINCAPTURE

 >75% (30M) of these people do not receive treatment

-An affordable, Bluetooth enabled electrode cap
+An affordable, Bluetooth enabled amplifier and electrode cap

 An app for data collection and upload to cloud